Key factors to consider when specifying anchor handling equipment for professional vessels

 Drum Anchor Winch

-What it is: A self-contained winch with a drum that stores the line or chain, typically paired with a chain stopper.
+What it is: A self-contained anchor winch with a drum that stores the line or chain, typically paired with a chain stopper.

 Strengths: Compact layout with no need for deep locker fall; robust for frequent heavy-duty operation and optional level-wind for tidy spooling.